Automatic sparse PCA for high-dimensional data: Acknowledgements

 \section{Acknowledgements}

-The research of the first author was partially supported by Grant-in-Aid for Scientific Research (C), Japan Society for the Promotion of Science (JSPS), under Contract Number 22K03412.
+\CG{We are very grateful to the associate editor and the reviewers for their constructive comments.} The research of the first author was partially supported by Grant-in-Aid for Scientific Research (C), Japan Society for the Promotion of Science (JSPS), under Contract Number 22K03412.
 The research of the second author was partially supported by Grants-in-Aid for Scientific Research (A) and Challenging Research (Exploratory), JSPS, under Contract Numbers 20H00576 and 22K19769.

 \centerline{{ \bf Supplementary Material}}